ISO 27001 framework; All about ISO 27001 requirements

 - how these actions will be evaluated and continually monitored

 6.2 Information security objectives and planning

-This clause makes high-level organisational objectives more relevant and measurable to information security activities, especially with protecting confidentiality, integrity, and data availability.
+This clause makes high-level organisational objectives more relevant and ISMS measurable objectives to information security activities, especially with protecting confidentiality, integrity, and data availability.

 Clause 7.1 requires that sufficient resources be allocated to establishing, implementing, maintaining, and continually improving the ISMS.

-Clause 7.3 states that all relevant interested parties must be aware, while working, of the following:
+Clause 7.3 states that all relevant interested parties ISO 27001 must be aware, while working, of the following:

 - The information security policy

 - How their input contributes to making the ISMS more effective

 - The consequences of when the ISMS does not comply with requirements

 The organisation must determine the level of internal and external communication appropriate for the ISMS measurable objectives.
 It must also decide on what, when, and with whom to communicate, who will be communicating, and the processes by which communication shall be achieved.